ReiGnboW86/breakbot/README.md

 Example: !settimezone Europe/Stockholm

-# !promote @username
+# !promote @username *

-Sets the targeted user to be a Supreme Break Commander, giving them the rights to use the !start, !stop and !settimezone commands.
+Sets the targeted user to be a Supreme Break Commander or Assistant to the Supreme Break COmmander, giving them the rights to use the !start, !stop and !settimezone commands.

-Example: !promote @Amanda
+Example: !promote @Amanda 1
+"Sets Supreme Break Commander role"
+Example 2: !promote @Amanda 2
+"Sets Assistant to the Supreme Break Commander role"

 # !demote @username